 When you book a party cruise, you will have to select a day and a time slot.
 Boats normally launch 3 times a day for shorty 4-hours trips.
 So you would have to select from an early brunch cruise, an afternoon sunset cruise, or an evening party cruise.

 Private yacht charters will have similar offerings, but also additional options to book them for the entire day or even a weekend.

-Thursdays, Fridays, and Saturdays are high demand days for all events and parties.
-So these days, you can expect the following:
+Thursdays, Fridays, and Saturdays are high-demand days for all events and parties.
+So on these days, you can expect a few challenges: